 AIL Engineering team models a solution

-The AIL Engineering Department modeled the existing bridge piers and other obstructions within the backfill zone and developed a Grid-Strip overlay that accommodated and avoided the various obstacles.
+The AIL Engineering Department modelled the existing bridge piers and other obstructions within the backfill zone and developed a Grid-Strip overlay that accommodated and avoided the various obstacles.

 Aggressive supply schedule